-FYI: Gilead Sciences spends billions of dollars a year marketing and advertising Harvoni in developed countries, they don’t want you to buy it from India for less than $900.
+FYI: Gilead Sciences spends billions of dollars a year marketing and advertising Harvoni in developed countries, they don’t want you to buy it from India for $900.

 What is treated with generic Harvoni?

 Hepatitis C or HCV (hepatitis C virus) for short, was only discovered in 1989, a blood borne infection that is highly contagious and deadly if not treated early.
-It causes liver disease and possibly cirrhosis as the virus destroys the liver.
+It causes liver disease and possibly cirrhosis as the virus destroys the liver overtime.